jguerrero12/Inspirit/README.md

 # Lab 9 - Inspirit

-Inspirit is a simple Tinder demo showcasing custom views, animations, and view controller transitions, using Apple's UIViewControllerTransitionDelegate and UIViewControllerAnimatedTransitions protocols and xib files.
+Inspirit is a simple Tinder demo showcasing custom views, animations, and view controller transitions, using Apple's UIViewControllerTransitioningDelegate and UIViewControllerAnimatedTransitioning protocols and xib files.

 Time spent: 7 hours spent in total